The Real Housewives of Beverly Hills season 4: Synopsis

 The Real Housewives of Beverly Hills season four begins with Yolanda Foster overseeing a photo shoot for her daughter and successful model, Gigi Hadid.
 Brandi Glanville explores new properties to lease, after the success of her book, Drinking and Tweeting: And Other Brandi Blunders, she wants to live in a house that is fancier.
 Lisa Vanderpump begins dancing practice for her new role on Dancing with the Stars with her younger, attractive, partner Gleb Savchenko.
 Later in Kyle Richard's kitchen, Vanderpump addresses the gossip magazines about Kyle's husband Mauricio Umansky cheating.
-Vanderpump makes a joke about the younger woman Umansky had allegedly been seeing was his daughter, which Kyle doesn't find funny.
+Vanderpump makes a joke about the younger woman Umansky had allegedly been seeing was his daughter, Portia, which Kyle doesn't find funny.
 Kim Richards struggles with the training and teaching of her dog that she has now had for a year.
 Kyle, after joining the Chamber of Commerce, throws an extravagant cocktail party with catering from Vanderpump's restaurant, SUR.
 Drama soon ensues with a star from Vanderpump Rules, Kristen Doute, giving attitude to Vanderpump and being sent home.
 Fellow members of the chamber of commerce, Carlton Gebbia and Joyce Giraud de Ohoven arrive at the party.
 Gebbia and Vanderpump initially bond over both being British, while Giraud de Ohoven and Glanville remember that have met previously at a mutual friend's baby shower.
 At the party, Kyle attempts to put aside her issues with Foster and Vanderpump tries to ease the tension between Brandi Glanville and another employee of hers, Scheana Shay.
 At the party, Giraud de Ohoven makes a joke about her husband being naked which Gebbia doesn't find pleasant due to her vivid imagination.
 The tension between the two worsens when Giraud de Ohoven makes a comment on Gebbia's son's name and after Kyle's comments on Vanderpump's nipple, Gebbia questions Kyle's intentions.